Critical Dunes in Michigan

 DEQ Contacts for Permit Questions and Pre-permit Meetings

 |City of Grand Haven, Ferrysburg, Spring Lake Township||(616) 204-1752|

 USDA Plant Fact Sheet, American beach grass (Ammophila breviligulata)

 Vegetation Removal Assurances

-On August 7, 2012, Governor Snyder signed a law that changes the role of Conservation Districts in the critical dunes vegetation removal assurance process.
-Prior to this law, the permit process required local conservation districts to provide the vegetation removal assurance portion of the permit.
-The new law does not include this requirement; however, Ottawa Conservation District continues to serve as a local resource for landowners seeking information about minimizing vegetation disturbance in the critical dunes.
-Vegetation removal assurances for critical dune areas are still available from Ottawa Conservation District for a fee.
+On August 7, 2012, Governor Snyder signed a law that changes the role of Conservation Districts in the critical dunes vegetation assurance process.
+Prior to this law, the permit process required local conservation districts to provide the vegetation assurance portion of the application.
+The new law requires a vegetation assurance yet the assurance does not necessarily need to be written by a conservation district.
+However, Ottawa Conservation District continues to serve as a local resource for landowners seeking information about minimizing vegetation disturbance in the critical dunes.
+Vegetation assurances for critical dune areas are still available from Ottawa Conservation District for a fee.